jeverding/GoogleSite/README.md

 # GoogleSite
-For hosting files on my Google Sites page
+Only used for hosting files on my Google Sites page (http://sites.google.com/view/jakob-everding)